pangeo-data/climpred/docs/source/metrics.rst

 Metrics
 #######

+All high-level functions like :py:meth:`~climpred.classes.HindcastEnsemble.verify`, :py:meth:`~climpred.classes.HindcastEnsemble.bootstrap`,
+:py:meth:`~climpred.classes.PerfectModelEnsemble.verify` and
-All high-level functions have an optional ``metric`` argument that can be called to determine which metric is used in computing predictability.
+:py:meth:`~climpred.classes.PerfectModelEnsemble.bootstrap` have a ``metric`` argument that has to be called to determine which metric is used in computing predictability.

 .. note::